ahicox/remedy-rest-api/README.md

 })
 ```

 As you might imagine, this function allows you to execute a query (**QBE**) against a given form (**schema**), retrieving selected **field** values from selected records.
 "QBE" stands for [Query By Example](https://en.wikipedia.org/wiki/Query_by_Example) which is what remedy "Qualifications" actually are.
-I have to admit, BMC embracing this technology back in the early 90's was actually fairly visionary.
+I have to admit, Remedy embracing this technology back in the early 90's was quite visionary.

 * **schema**
   this is the name of the form you want to query against.
 If this was SQL, it'd be the table name.